sjorsdonkers/toml-jai/README.md

 - Read TOML directly into any (nested) struct or generic `Toml.Value`.
 - Any field not in the TOML is default initialized.
 Any superfluous fields in the TOML are ignored.
 - Compile-time constants are ignored and not compared.
 - If the parser understands the input it will accept it even if it is officially invalid according to the standard.
 This may in the future change to be more strict.
+See the [validation example](examples/validation.jai) for more details.

 ## Serialize
 `ok, toml_string := Toml.serialize(my_struct);`
 - Write any (nested) struct or `Toml.Value` to TOML string.
-- Null pointers/null Anys are skipped, null pointers/null Anys in arrays will error.
+- Null pointers/null Anys are skipped, null pointers/null Anys in arrays or SumTypes will error.
 - Compile-time `constants` & `imports` are skipped.
 - `#place` members (containing pointers) may not be safe!
 Overlapping members are all serialized.